keith-light-proagrica/FE-guidelines/README.md

 - Separate styles from hooks
 - Don't use IDs (not reusable)
 - Easily identify JS functionality in HTML
-- A common practice is to use data- attributes as JS hooks but these are meant to store data.
-So try to avoid using them.
 - The use of .js- classes is also fine.
 Just don't bind any styles to them

 # General Front-end Tips - Do's